mdjahidhasan009/SQL/join_.md

 ## Joining on a Subquery
 Joining a subquery is often used when you want to get aggregate data from a child/details table and display that along with records from the parent/header table.
-For example, you might want to get a count of child records, an average of some numeric column in child records, or the top or bottom row based on a date or numeric ﬁeld.
+For example, you might want to get a count of child records, an average of some numeric column in child records, or the top or bottom row based on a date or numeric field.
 This example uses aliases, which arguable makes queries easier to read when you have multiple tables involved.
 Here's what a fairly typical subquery join looks like.
-In this case we are retrieving all rows from the parent table Purchase Orders and retrieving only the ﬁrst row for each parent record of the child table PurchaseOrderLineItems.
+In this case we are retrieving all rows from the parent table Purchase Orders and retrieving only the first row for each parent record of the child table PurchaseOrderLineItems.

 ```sql
 SELECT po.Id, po.PODate, po.VendorName, po.Status, item.ItemNo,